Indian retail's real problem isn't the last mile. See where the cost hides

 Canva offers a strong free plan for individuals; the Pro and Business paid plans start at about $12–$15 per user per month, with extra storage and advanced features for larger teams managing multiple online stores.

-Trello’s unique offering is its simplicity: a visual board system that lets you manage SEO tasks, content strategy, and marketing campaigns in one place.
+Trello's unique offering is its simplicity: a visual board system that lets you manage SEO tasks, content strategy, and marketing campaigns in one place.
 For busy eCommerce stores, it provides just enough structure to keep projects moving without burying teams in complexity.
+When brands are coordinating content alongside operational workflows like order management or inventory management, a shared Trello board ensures content timelines do not clash with fulfillment peaks.

 Key features